 If the track is still misaligned, repeat the steps above until the entire track is correctly aligned.

 Step 5: Check the automatic operation

 Now that you’ve made sure that the door is back on track, hanging straight and operating well manually, it is time to check the automatic operation.
 Use the remote control to activate the opener and allow the door to automatically open and close a few types.
 If this final test is successful, then consider your garage door as good as new.
 If you are still having trouble getting your garage door back on track, there may be more issues with your garage door system than you originally anticipated.
-Contact Giel Garage Door to schedule an expert garage door repair service.
+Contact Thomas V. Giel Garage Doors, Inc. to schedule an expert garage door repair service.